fabio-d/minitel-native/rom-emulation/firmware/README.md

 where:
 * `PICO_BOARD` is the Pico board model that will run the ROM emulation software.
 * `MINITEL_MODEL` is the Minitel model that the ROM emulator will be used with:
-  * `nfz330`: RTIC Minitel 1 in conjuction with `board_nfz330_nfz400`.
+  * `nfz330`: RTIC Minitel 1 in conjunction with `board_nfz330_nfz400`.
-  * `nfz400`: Philips Minitel 2 in conjuction with `board_nfz330_nfz400`.
+  * `nfz400`: Philips Minitel 2 in conjunction with `board_nfz330_nfz400`.
   * There is also some limited support for custom hardware boards and/or other
     Minitels: it is possible to pass `justrom:` followed by a comma-separated list of names of bus lanes connected to GPIOs from 0 to 15.
 See the [generate-pin-map.py](scripts/generate-pin-map.py) script for details.
-* `OPERATING_MODE` selects what level of features should be enabled:
+* `OPERATING_MODE` selects what the feature set to be enabled:
-  * If set to `embedded`, `EMBED_ROM_FILE` should be set to path to the ROM file to be emulated.
+  * If set to `embedded`, `EMBED_ROM_FILE` should be set to the path to the ROM file to be emulated.
 No other features, in addition to just serving the ROM, will be enabled.
-  * If set to `interactive`, up to 16 different ROMs can be stored, and the Minitel shows an interactive menu on its screen at power on.
+  * If set to `interactive`, up to 16 different ROMs can be stored, and the Minitel shows an interactive menu on its screen at power-on.
 Using the Minitel's keyboard, it is possible to either proceed to booting one of the stored ROMs or to enter _serial client mode_ (see [Client protocol](#client-protocol) below).